lsuhadolnik/VSCode-NWRM/README.md

    ```bash
    npm run build
    ```
+3. Extension icons are stored in the `images/` folder.
+The activity bar icon uses a 20x20 SVG (`images/webresource.svg`).
+Replace it with your own if desired.
-3. Copy `.env.example` to `.env` and set `DYNAMICS_CRM_CLIENT_ID` to your Azure AD client ID.
+4. Copy `.env.example` to `.env` and set `DYNAMICS_CRM_CLIENT_ID` to your Azure AD client ID.
-4. Launch the extension in the Extension Development Host:
+5. Launch the extension in the Extension Development Host:
    ```bash
    code .
    ```